 b) Car Mileage: If you are using your car, the University will reimburse you for mileage according to the GSA rate.
 You should include with your other receipts a Google or Mapquest print out as documentation of the trip’s mileage.
 (Please note that we do not need a print out of the full directions, only the short version confirming mileage.)

 c) Hotels: The University will reimburse the conference rate at a conference hotel.
 Otherwise, the GSA per diem rates hold.
 And be sure to set up a separate billing with the hotel at check-in for any incidentals (which the University will not reimburse).

 d) Meals: As a full-time employee, you should claim the GSA per diem rate on your expense report.
 No receipts are needed.
 Note that the GSA chart gives a "day" rate but on a subchart you’ll find the "per meal" rate, different amounts for breakfast, lunch, and dinner.
 Your expense report should reflect these individual meal rates.

-9. After the travel is complete, you should submit a Travel and Expense form.
+9. After the travel is complete, you should submit a Travel Reimbursement form.

 a) You should attach original receipts that itemize the purchases/expenses.
 (Note that credit card slips are not by themselves sufficient receipts.)

 b) You should also attach documentation of your payment (your credit card slip) if the itemized receipt does not explicitly indicate that the transaction is complete and paid.
 (Be sure to black out your card number)

 10. Submit your Travel Reimbursement form along with the receipts to Ms. Caruso in the Dean’s Office (DI-401).